Guide for Hiking From Cusco to Machu Picchu

 Peru usually rains in the summer (from November to April) and some of the treks are closed during this time, in the Amazon it rains a lot too if you plan to visit the rainforest.
 So it is better for you to reserve the tickets in the dry season (from May to October).

-Customize Your Peru Trek with Odynovo
+Customize Your Peru Trek With Odynovo

 Peru is a country full of mysterious and natural wonders.
 Hiking in this country must be a unique and memorable experience for you.
 Hope this guide can help you with your Peru tour and inspire your trekking plan.
 If you have any other questions about your Peru tour, please do not hesitate to contact us.